Domestic Disaster Response & Preparedness

 Photo: Craig Thompson, Disciple Design

 Event Summary: After a very rapid development in the Gulf of Mexico, Imelda made landfall in southeast Texas as a Tropical Storm on Sept.
 17. It lingered over the region for several days, dropping record-breaking amounts of rain--over 40 inches in some areas.
 Communities from the greater Houston area east to the Louisiana border saw catastrophic flooding.
 As of this writing, approximately two dozen Disciples households had reported damage.
 Some churches are reporting minor damage, but none are known to have flooded at this time.
+As of November 25, over 10,500 households had been approved for Individual Assistance from FEMA, and many more households were affected but did not qualify for federal assistance.

 How Disciples are Involved: